orkes-io/docs/docs/reference-docs/operators/terminate-workflow.md

 <br/>
 <br/>

-1. Add task type `Terminate Workflow`.
+1. Add the task type **Terminate Workflow**.
-2. Add the parameter for workflow IDs to terminate.
+2. Add the workflow IDs to terminate the workflows along with the termination reason.
+3. Optionally, enable the “Trigger Failure Workflow” option if required.

 </div>
 <div className="col">